 - a.
 Executive Committee Officer(s) - b.
 Directors appointed by a Local Association (or properly approved voting delegate) - c.
 Committee Chairman (or Assistant Chairman attending for the Chairman) or, - d.
 Task Force Leader - Quarterly Board Meeting attendees eligible for reimbursement for expenses incurred, must attend the meeting in person and stay at the Host Hotel.
 Non-host hotel receipts will not be reimbursed.
-(Verification will be the Quarterly Board Meeting minutes and Host Hotel receipt). - The total amount of reimbursement will not exceed \$750 per Quarterly Board Meeting.
-If the receipts for the expenses incurred and submitted are less than \$750, then the total amount of the receipts for the expenses incurred will be reimbursed. - Executive Committee officer(s), Director (or properly approved voting delegate), Committee Chairman (or Assistant Chairman attending for the Chairman) or Task Force Leader, who also hold another position eligible for reimbursement of expenses incurred, may submit not more than one Expense Report for any Quarterly Board Meeting. - The Expense Report shall be submitted for reimbursement no later than thirty (30) days after the Quarterly Board Meeting to the attention of AAPL's Executive Assistant and shall be sent either: (1) via email or (2) by mailing the report to the attention of AAPL's Executive Assistant, at 800 Fournier Street, Fort Worth, Texas 76102.
+(Verification will be the Quarterly Board Meeting minutes and Host Hotel receipt). - The total amount of reimbursement will not exceed \$1000 per Quarterly Board Meeting.
+If the receipts for the expenses incurred and submitted are less than \$1000, then the total amount of the receipts for the expenses incurred will be reimbursed. - Executive Committee officer(s), Director (or properly approved voting delegate), Committee Chairman (or Assistant Chairman attending for the Chairman) or Task Force Leader, who also hold another position eligible for reimbursement of expenses incurred, may submit not more than one Expense Report for any Quarterly Board Meeting. - The Expense Report shall be submitted for reimbursement no later than thirty (30) days after the Quarterly Board Meeting to the attention of AAPL's Executive Assistant and shall be sent either: (1) via email or (2) by mailing the report to the attention of AAPL's Executive Assistant, at 800 Fournier Street, Fort Worth, Texas 76102.

-- The Expense Report shall be filled out completely and correctly or it will be returned to the submitter for completion. - Reimbursement will be sent to the submitter within 30 days of submission. - Past Presidents, or other guests at the Quarterly Board Meeting, are not eligible for expense reimbursement unless the Past President is actively serving in the role of Director (or properly approved voting delegate), Committee Chairman (or Assistant Chairman attending for the Chairman) or Task Force Leader at the Quarterly Board Meeting.
+- The Expense Report shall be filled out completely and correctly or it will be returned to the submitter for completion. - Reimbursement will be sent to the submitter within 30 days of submission. - Past Presidents, or other guests at the Quarterly Board Meeting, are not eligible for expense reimbursement unless the Past President is actively serving in the role of Director (or properly approved voting delegate), Committee Chairman (or Assistant Chairman attending for the Chairman) or Task Force Leader at the Quarterly Board Meeting. - Anywhere "Quarterly Board Meeting" is referenced, then Board of Directors and Committee Chairmen Orientation, typically held in August, shall also be included to ensure reimbursement eligibility. - a.
+Committee Assistant Chairmen shall be eligible for reimbursement at the Board of Directors and Committee Orientation, regardless if the Committee Chairman attends as well.
+All other Quarterly Board Meetings shall be eligible for reimbursement to only the Committee Chairman or Assistant Chairman attending in place of the Committee Chairman.